matthewboman/WNC-Copwatch/README.md

 # WNC Copwatch Maps
 This is a map of daily police bulletins for Asheville, NC and Buncombe County.

-Node.js parses police reports, saves them to a database, and provides a RestAPI endpoint.
+The Node.js backend parses police reports, saves them to a database, and provides a RestAPI endpoint.

 The application renders a map of police reports and provides different filter parameters so users can see reports by officer, code, and/or date.
 The frontend is written in Vue.js and Leaflet.js.